discussion

 We know that the request is for intimacy in the present, since the intimacy is granted in verse 4 ("The king has brought me into his rooms.")
 So, these verses represent a prayer for intimacy in this life, before the greater intimacy of complete union with Christ in the paradise of the New Jerusalem.

 Some say that the book is about sexual desire within human marriage.
-However, the book could not be called the "Song of songs" in verse 1, if its purpose related to human romance.
+However, the book could not be called the "Song of songs" in verse 1, if its purpose is only to portray human romance.
 How could a human love song be greater than all of the songs of praise to God in the book of Psalms?

 The issue is resolved in verse 8:6: